Dragoons in Hungary

 They wore no armor as protection.

 As for Hungary, Dragoons appeared in the 15-Year-War.
-According to a letter of the Military Council of the Court in December 1602, such a military unit was ordered to be established which “was able to fight both on horseback and on foot”.
+According to a letter from the Military Council of the Court in December 1602, such a military unit was ordered to be established that “was able to fight both on horseback and on foot”.
 They planned to create four units, each containing 100 men.
 The letter gave an order to recruit “reiters” (riders) from the Walloon infantry regiment of T’Serclaes Tilly.
 Their armor was not mentioned but it is assumed that they could have worn a light breastplate.
 The above-mentioned units were set up in 1603 and served until 1605.
 Then, their captain called Laurentio de Rame was instructed to organize the fifth unit.
-They were also mentioned as Carpiner unit (armed with short rifles) and they were in Kőszeg Castle, under the command of Tilly.
+They were also mentioned as the Carpiner unit (armed with short rifles) and they were in Kőszeg Castle, under the command of Tilly.

 The establishment of dragoons evolved from the practice of sometimes transporting infantry by horse when the speed of movement was needed.
 In 1552 Prince Alexander of Parma mounted several companies of infantry on pack horses to achieve surprise.
-Another early instance was ordered by Louis of Nassau in 1572 during operations near Mons in Hainaut, when 500 infantry were transported this way.
+Another early instance was ordered by Louis of Nassau in 1572 during operations near Mons in Hainaut when 500 infantry were transported this way.

-It is also suggested the first dragoons were raised by the Marshal de Brissac in 1600.
+It is also suggested the first dragoons were raised by Marshal de Brissac in 1600.
 According to old German literature, dragoons were invented by Count Ernst von Mansfeld, one of the greatest German military commanders, in the early 1620s.
 There are other instances of mounted infantry predating this.
 However, Mansfeld, who had learned his profession in Hungary and the Netherlands, often used horses to make his foot troops more mobile, creating what was called an “armée volante” (French for flying army).

 The name possibly derives from an early weapon, a short wheellock called a dragon because the first dragoons raised in France had their carbine’s muzzle decorated with a dragon’s head.
 The practice comes from a time when all gunpowder weapons had distinctive names, including the culverin, serpentine, falcon, falconet, etc.